awsdocs/amazon-route53-docs/doc_source/hosted-zone-private-disassociate-vpcs.md

-# Disassociating Amazon VPCs from a Private Hosted Zone<a name="hosted-zone-private-disassociate-vpcs"></a>
+# Disassociating VPCs from a Private Hosted Zone<a name="hosted-zone-private-disassociate-vpcs"></a>

 You can use the Amazon Route 53 console to disassociate VPCs from a private hosted zone\.
 For information about how to disassociate VPCs from a private hosted zone using the Route 53 API, see [DisassociateVPCFromHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_DisassociateVPCFromHostedZone.html) in the *Amazon Route 53 API Reference*\.